Find the challenge here |

 After high school, I had two very positive interviews.
 The first was set up by my guidance counselor at the suburban Loyola medical campus not that far from my parents' home, where I was still living.
 I'd have to drive, but I had a car then (an old beater given me by my family).
 I'd be working as a receptionist for a dentist.

 The second was with Sears, Roebuck and Co. in Sears Tower.
 I'd take the train every day and work in The Loop.
-I'd be a secretary to one of the men who placed local newspaper advertising for neighborhood Sears stores.
+I'd be a secretary to one of the men who placed local newspaper advertising for neighborhood Sears stores all over the country.

 However I loved the city.
 Madly.
 I felt a sense of belonging there among that diverse, bustling populace I never had in the white-bread town I grew up in.